Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 Places to Visit in Sangla

 Now here's where it gets interesting.
-Most people who visit Kinnaur tend to ignore Sangla assuming there isn't much to do here.
+Most people who visit Kinnaur tend to ignore Sangla assuming that there isn't much to do here.
 On the contrary, I found Sangla to be just as interesting as any other place in Kinnaur Valley, if not a little more.
 Take a look at some of the places to visit in Sangla:

 1. Bering Nag Temple